-All candidates for Maths, Maths & Statistics, Maths & Philosophy who took the MAT, and who have not withdrawn, will have their MAT score emailed to them automatically by the Admissions Coordinator at the end of the admissions process.
-Similarly, the Computer Science department will send out MAT scores to Maths & Computer Science applicants.
+All candidates who took the MAT, and who have not withdrawn, will have their MAT score emailed to them automatically by the University Admissions Office at the end of the admissions process.

 Other feedback will not automatically be sent out, but applicants may seek feedback from their first-assigned colleges about any aspect of the admissions process.
 Feedback will not usually be sent out until the new year, once the admissions process is complete.